dash2507/dusk-plonk/docs/zero_knowledge.md

 And in the context of blockchain you could prove that a transaction is valid without revealing any information about the transaction itself.

-## Zero-Knowledge and PLONK
+## Zero-Knowledge protocols

 When first described Zero-Knowledge proofs were interactive, meaning the prover and verifier need to interact, like in our example above.
-Later it was discovered that a reference string shared between the prover and the verifier is enough to achieve computational zero-knowledge without requiring interaction.
+Later it was discovered that a shared reference string is enough to achieve computational zero-knowledge without requiring an interaction between prover and verifier.

 Over time different Zero-Knowledge protocols have been discovered.
-One of them are the zk-SNARK (Succinct Non-interactive ARguments of Knowledge) protocols.
+They have beautiful names like *STARK* (Scalable Transparent ARgument of Knowledge), *BulletProof*, *SNARG* (Succinct Non-interactive ARGuments) and *SNARK* (Succinct Non-interactive ARgument of Knowledge).
+I will not explain the different protocols in detail here.
+Instead, I will just give a brief overview of what those fancy abbreviation actually mean so you have a staring point for the next internet research rabbit hole.

+- Scalable:
+  Both prover and verrifier running times are scalable.
+- Transparent:
+  Doesn't require a setup-phase which uses a non-public random parameter like the shared reference string mentioned above.
+- ARgument:
+  Strictly mathematically speaking, many of the above protocols are no proofs but arguments.
+However in practice we can still think of them as a proofs.
+- Knowledge:
+  The prover proofs that they themselves know the solution.
+In our above example that means that the prover doesn't prove that a solution exists but that they actually know the solution.
+- Succinct:
+  The proofs are relatively small and easy to verify
+- Non-interactive:
+  No interaction between prover and verifier is needed

 [graph coloring]: https://en.wikipedia.org/wiki/Graph_coloring#Vertex_coloring